 About This Program

 Cambridge Memorial Hospital ’s Emergency Department is open 24 hours a day, 7 days a week.
-It is a 23-bed facility with 5 beds in a minor treatment area.
-Our fully qualified emergency physicians and nurses proudly provide emergency services to over 150 patients daily - approximately 56,000+ patients each year.
+It is a 40-stretcher facility.
+Our fully qualified emergency physicians and nurses proudly provide emergency services to over 150 patients daily up to about 56,000+ patients each year.

 When should I go to Emergency?